Updated : Wed, December 14, 2022 @ 4:43 PM

 After oxidation is complete, the entire 4-step cycle is repeated, beginning with detritylation of the 5’-terminus of the support bound oligonucleotide.
 The process continues until each base of the oligonucleotide is coupled to the growing chain.

-Our final blog post of this series will cover post-synthesis processing.
+Our final blog post of this series covers post-synthesis processing.
 Stay tuned to learn about cleavage, deprotection and purification options for oligonucleotide synthesis.

 |Key takeaway: While oxidation is the final step in the synthesis cycle, further processing of the oligonucleotide is required to make it a biologically active molecule.|